 - Do not overgraze pasture.
 If your horse does not have access to sufficient grass he will be forced to graze the rough areas near droppings.
 These areas have a higher concentration of worm eggs increasingly the likelihood of your horse picking up eggs.

-- Muck out pastures two or three times a week.
+- Muck out pastures at least two or three times a week.
 This reduces potential contamination from larvae.
 It also gives owners an ideal opportunity to check the fencing, troughs and remove any litter and poisonous plants such as ragwort.

 - Rest pastures when possible.
 Ideally this means no grazing from autumn until mid-summer, which allows existing worm infestation to die off.
 This is not always possible, especially at livery yards when grazing is at a premium.